rudywaltz/custom-element-workshop/01/README.md

 ## Knowledge

-- The parent component can't select child element easy because you don't know when arrive (you can use [mutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)) or you can communicate from child to parent with customEvent.
+- The parent component cannot select child element easily because it does not know when/if gets attached: you can use [mutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)) or you can communicate from child to the parent with a custom event.
-- If you choose the secound way, the "child" component must regist later than parent (otherwise the parent is not ready as a webcomponent when data bubbling from child)
+- If you choose the second way, the "child" component must be registered later than the parent (otherwise the parent is not initialized as a custom element when the data is coming from child).
-- To add more data to the event object, the CustomEvent interface exists and the detail property can be used to pass custom data.
+- To add more data to the event object, the CustomEvent interface allows you to add details to the `detail` property.

 ## Exercise

-- create new component `wc-steps-step`
+- Create a new component: `wc-steps-step`.
-- fire customEvent after element attached to the DOM.
+- Fire a CustomEvent after element gets attached to the DOM.
-- send predefined label for Step (e.g. "Step 1")
+- Send a predefined label for step (e.g. "Step 1").
-- use event data in parent component generate Your first step in steps.
+- Use event data in parent component to generate your first step in steps.
-  - create  `a` tag with `e-steps__item e-steps__item-action` classes
+  - Create an `a` tag with `e-steps__item e-steps__item-action` classes.
-  - element text content come from child elemenet
+  - Text content should come from child element.

 ```html
 <wc-steps>